Bandwidth/node-bandwidth/docs/api.md

 <a name="BXMLResponse+conference"></a>

 ### bxmlResponse.conference(params) ⇒ <code>[BXMLResponse](#BXMLResponse)</code>
-Create a new conference call.
+OBSOLETE: Create a new conference call.

 **Kind**: instance method of <code>[BXMLResponse](#BXMLResponse)</code>
 **Returns**: <code>[BXMLResponse](#BXMLResponse)</code> - this, for chaining.